helium/HIP/0063-helium-hub.md

 2. The amount of DC being used by the sub-protocol

-The current network relies on Proof-of-Coverage and Data Transfers to reward hotspot operators for the service that they provide.
+The current network relies on Proof-of-Coverage and Data Transfers to reward Hotspot operators for the service that they provide.
 This HIP will keep these reward pools and percentages the same but will suggest that Proof-of-Coverage to be renamed to Proof-of-Protocol-Service (for LoRa this is done using PoC but for a future sub-protocol it might not be coverage based).